AlwaysDhruv/Digit-Classification-Model/README.md

-My first AI Project that i developed from scratch suing numpy and pillow.
+My first AI Project that i developed from scratch using numpy and pillow.